Apple WWDC 2021's biggest announcements: iOS 15, watchOS 8, iPadOS 15 revealed

 The biggest iPhone, iPad, Apple Watch and Mac software update news from Apple's Worldwide Developers Conference 2021.

 Apple has teased a slew of software updates that will soon become available for its line-up of devices, including the iPhone and iPad.

 The under-the-hood tweaks were revealed on June 7 during the opening keynote of its Worldwide Developers Conference (or #WWDC21 in the realm of social media), showcasing new features that will be hitting the devices later this year.

 There was no hardware unveiled – so don’t expect any new information about the iPhone 13 or a shiny new MacBook – but the technology giant still provided glimpses of the upcoming iOS 15, watchOS 8, iPadOS 15 and macOS Monterey.

-Here’s what you need to know from the event.
+Here’s what you need to know from this Apple event.
 On the hunt for an Apple device?
-Be sure to read our Best iPhone 2021 guide and our expert reviews of the new range: iPhone 12 Mini, iPhone 12, iPhone 12 Pro and iPhone 12 Pro Max.
+Be sure to read our best iPhone guide and our expert reviews of the new range: iPhone 12 Mini, iPhone 12, iPhone 12 Pro and iPhone 12 Pro Max.

 Software update news from Apple WWDC 2021